manwar/python-guide/unit-testing.md

     1) Dummy - Objects that can be passed around as necessary but do not have any type of test implementation
     2) Fake  - These object generally have a simplified functional implementation for testing only
     3) Stub  - These object provide implementations with canned answers that are suitable for the test
-    4) Spies - These object provide implementationas that record the value that were passed in so they can be used in the test
+    4) Spies - These object provide implementations that record the value that were passed in so they can be used in the test
     5) Mock  - These objects are pre-programmed to expect specific calls and parameters

 `Python` provides mocking framework called `unittest.mock`